deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/coding.md

 Those who cannot remember the past are condemned to repeat it. -- (D)ynamic Programming

-Shipping beats perfection. -- Khan Academy's Development Mantra
+Shipping beats perfection. --Khan Academy's Development Mantra

 **The best code is that you never write.
 The worst code is the code you write two or more times**

 The best code is no code at all, and the most effective programmer is the one who knows when not to code.

-One of my most productive days was throwing away 1000 lines of code. -- Ken Thompson
+One of my most productive days was throwing away 1000 lines of code.--Ken Thompson

 80 percent of data science is preparing data, and the other 20 percent is complaining about preparing data.